cmiethling/mplex_demo_app/Readme.md

 - This is a shared module that provides services for communication between the client and the hardware (or the emulator).
 - It acts as an interface between the software (client) and the actual or simulated hardware (emulator).

+## Current State

+- The WebSocket connects when the client sends a command.
+- The emulator can send events and receive commands.
+- The emulator features a log page where all commands and events are recorded.
+- Users can log in as a service technician in the client (Username + Password: `service`)

 ## Technologies Used